vitalboyzf/cloudberrydb-site/src/pages/bootcamp/cbdb-sandbox.md

     [root@mdw /]$
     ```

-2. Log into Cloudberry Database in Docker.
+2. Log into Apache Cloudberry in Docker.
 See the following commands and example outputs:

     ```shell
     [root@mdw /] su - gpadmin  # Switches to the gpadmin user.